 Your baby knows you by scent, especially if you're a mother.
 Your scent is a sign that you're close by and your baby feels safe and secure.
 You can give your baby a sense of security if you can transfer your scent to their crib.

-If you have an older baby or just want to be extra safe, put their crib sheet in your bed for a night.
+Put their crib sheet in your bed for a night.
 Sleep on it for the night so that your scent transfers.
 The next night, you can use the sheet in your baby's crib.
 Just remember not to wash it.

 Use a Heating Pad